-The Game Catalog has been an official publication of the AGPI since 1989.
-The Game Catalog aims to be the most current and comprehensive listing of all indoor games published in the Latin alphabet from around 1800 through 1960.
+The Game Catalog aims to be a comprehensive listing of all indoor games published with titles using the Latin alphabet starting from 1800, or earlier, through at least 1960.
 (Games before and after these dates may also be included.)
-Since additional games and variants are likely to be discovered, this Game Catalog will never be truly complete.
+Since additional games and variants are likely to be discovered, the Game Catalog will never be truly complete.

 Mission